 Do you ever have the feeling of uncontrollable panic?
-Are you looking for ways to manage episodes of intense panic so you can cope better and enjoy your work and relationships?
+Are you looking for ways to manage episodes of intense panic?

 Feelings of extreme panic can be very distressing and debilitating.
-Many individuals who experience a panic attack are fearful of experiencing another one owing to the intensity of the accompanying physical sensations.
+Many individuals who experience a panic attack fear experiencing another one due to the intensity of the accompanying physical sensations.

 Panic disorder involves the experience of panic attacks followed by ongoing fears of experiencing further panic attack episodes.
-Panic attacks can trigger very intense physical symptoms and individuals often believe they are having a cardiac event.
-As such the psychological distress associated with a panic attack is often intense.
+Panic attacks can trigger very intense physical symptoms, and individuals often believe they are experiencing a cardiac event.
+As such, the psychological distress associated with a panic attack is often intense.